 - ½ cup soy sauce low sodium if you’re watching your sodium intake

-- 3 tbsp orange juice fresh squeezed without pulp is best
+- 3 tablespoon orange juice fresh squeezed without pulp is best

 PIN ME FOR LATER!